 If you have failed, the examiner will mark the test report on the iPad accordingly, send you a copy via email, wish you luck, and leave the car.

 If you have passed, the examiner will mark the test report on the iPad accordingly, and you’ll be emailed the test report.
-They will give you a pass certificate and a promotional booklet.
+They will give you a pass certificate..
 You have the option of giving your provisional licence to the examiner and they can send it directly to the DVSA to be exchanged for a full driving licence.
 This will arrive to you by post.
-If your address is wrong on your licence, or you need your licence for anything in the next 2 weeks or so, tell the examiner you would like to keep your licence, and you can send your licence off yourself to be exchanged for a full driving licence at a later date – be aware that you need to do this within 2 years, otherwise your pass certificate becomes invalid.
+If your address is wrong on your licence, or you need your licence for anything in the next few weeks, tell the examiner you would like to keep your licence, and you can send your licence off yourself to be exchanged for a full driving licence at a later date – be aware that you need to do this within 2 years, otherwise your pass certificate becomes invalid.
 You can drive using your pass certificate straight away, you do not need to wait for your full driving licence to come through the post.

 Your driving instructor will drive you home.
-Whether you have passed or failed, emotions will be running high, and it isn’t safe for you to drive home.
+Whether you have passed or failed, emotions will be running high, and it might not be safe for you to drive - plus, you may want to share the news with your family and friends.
 Take all the time you need to debrief with your instructor, talk about the faults that occurred, and review any dash cam footage if available.